 I’ll also admit I had a blast playing through it on my Evercade console, but then the Evercade makes everything feel good so that’s not a fair test.

 Still, the Double Dragon series is one of the all-time most-beloved side-scrolling beat-’em-ups there is (that’s a lot of hyphens, I know).
-So we couldn’t not shout it out as one of the best games like Streets of Rage.
+So we couldn’t not shout it out as one of the best games.
 It may not be my thing, but Double Dragon has a legion of fans who would scream at the idea of a remake.

 Scott Pilgrim vs. the World: The Game